Content marketing is one of the most powerful ways to grow your business this year and beyond.

 This Quora discussion from 2016 shows that many professional SEO experts preferred other tools over Moz as other tools indexed more web pages.

 However, despite not being the top SEO tool, Moz still generated over $47 million in annual revenue in 2017 and is still one of the most well-known SEO tools.
-That is the power of thought leadership in content marketing!
+That is the power of thought leadership!

 Note that Moz has since updated their tool and is now competitive with other tools as far as features and index size.
 But they still grew for many years due to their dominance with content marketing.